 Keeping your data safe online can sometimes feel a bit daunting.
-Everyone knows hackers are out there, using their well-honed IT skills to steal personal information and rip off unsuspecting people and businesses.
+Everyone knows hackers are out there, using a range of tricks to steal personal information and rip off unsuspecting people and businesses.
 But how do you properly defend you and your family against hackers?

 If you’re not sure, you’re not alone.
 In fact, nearly half of people (46%) are confused about how to keep their personal data safe online.
 That’s according to a survey published last year that lays bare the challenges many people face to stay secure online.